 There are a multitude of graduate and undergraduate engineering programs in Illinois.
-There are a number of subdisciplines that engineers can receive their graduate degrees in.
+There are several subdisciplines in which engineers can receive their graduate degrees.
 Here are a few that you may want to consider:

 While traditional brick-and-mortar universities have long been the primary source of engineering education, many programs are now moving online.
 This shift provides a more flexible and affordable option for students, as well as the opportunity to learn from experts who may be located anywhere in the world.

 In many engineering fields, a graduate degree is the key to success.
 With a Master’s or Ph.D. in engineering, you’ll have the advanced knowledge and skills needed to pursue a variety of exciting career paths.

 Whether you’re interested in research, teaching, or engineering management, a graduate degree will give you the competitive edge you need to succeed.

 In today’s job market, engineering companies are looking for candidates with the ability to think critically and solve complex problems.
 A graduate degree in engineering will allow you to develop these essential skills.
 If you’re ready to take your career to the next level, a graduate degree in engineering is the way to go.